ska_sdp_batchlet.utils.dask_cluster.resources module

 Returns:

-Calculate worker resources for a SLURM cluster based on node constraints.
+Calculate worker configuration based on hardware constraints.

 Determines the optimal number of workers per node, threads per worker, and memory limit per worker based on SLURM node resources and user-specified constraints.
 If user constraints conflict with available resources, this function logs warnings and applies reasonable defaults.